alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 If we throw away `first`, nothing observable changes.
 The next invocation is still `6`.

-That is why the earlier examples could let the surrounding monad decide how to apply the function.
+That is why the earlier examples could let the surrounding monad, meaning the type that controls how the function gets applied, decide how to apply the function.
 The list monad can apply the function to many values.
 The maybe monad can skip it.
 The result monad continues with later mapped steps only after success; once a failure value is present, later steps are skipped.
 For pure functions, that stays compatible with composition because only the returned value matters.

 An effect is an operation whose interaction with the outside world is part of what the program does.
 Useful programs eventually need effects, otherwise no result is ever read, displayed, saved, or sent anywhere.
 Running an effect can change what later operations or external systems observe, even when you make the same explicit request a second time.